On the Validity of Isotropic Covariance Functions for Set-indexed Random Fields

 \section{Abstract}

-Distances between sets arise naturally in data fusion problems involving both point-referenced and areal observations, as well as in set-indexed stochastic processes more broadly.
+Distances between sets arise naturally when modeling stochastic dependence on collections of spatial supports, including settings with point-referenced and areal observations.
 However, commonly used constructions of distances on sets, including those derived from the Hausdorff distance, generally fail to be conditionally negative definite, precluding their use in isotropic covariance models.
 We propose the ball–Hausdorff distance, defined as the Hausdorff distance between the minimum enclosing balls of bounded sets in a metric space.
 For length spaces, we derive an explicit representation of this distance in terms of the associated centers and radii.
-We show that the ball–Hausdorff distance is conditionally negative definite whenever the underlying metric is conditionally negative definite, which implies, via Schoenberg’s theorem, an isometric embedding into a Hilbert space.
-As a consequence, broad classes of isotropic covariance functions, including the Mat\'{e}rn and powered exponential families, are valid for random fields indexed by sets.
-The resulting construction reduces set-to-set dependence to low-dimensional geometric summaries, leading to substantial computational simplifications in covariance evaluation.
+We show that the ball–Hausdorff distance is conditionally negative definite whenever the underlying metric is conditionally negative definite.
+By Schoenberg’s theorem, this implies an isometric embedding into a Hilbert space and guarantees the validity of broad classes of isotropic covariance functions, including the Mat\'{e}rn and powered exponential families, for set-indexed random fields.
+The construction reduces dependence between sets to low-dimensional geometric summaries, leading to substantial simplifications in covariance evaluation.